 Meanwhile, in the Southern Hemisphere, the days are getting shorter and nights longer.
 A chill is in the air.
 Fall is here, and winter is coming!

-So enjoy the 2017 spring equinox on March 20 – an event that happens on our sky’s dome – and a seasonal marker in Earth’s orbit around the sun!
+Bottom line: The 2018 equinox comes March 20 at 16:15 UTC; translate to your time zone.
+It’s an event that happens on our sky’s dome – and a seasonal marker in Earth’s orbit around the sun!

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.